-Four killed in eastern Ontario helicopter crash
+Four killed in helicopter crash north of Kingston, Ont.

-Ontario Provincial Police say four people have been killed in a helicopter crash today north of Kingston, Ont.
+Four people have been killed in a helicopter crash today north of Kingston, Ont., according to Ontario Provincial Police.

-Police say the crash happened at about noon in Addington Highlands.
+The crash happened at about noon in the Addington Highlands area.

-Officials say emergency crews are arriving on scene, including Ontario's air ambulance service.
+A spokesman for the Transportation Safety Board said a team of investigators were en route to the crash site and were expected by late afternoon.

+Alex Fournier said the chopper was a 1999 AS350 B2.
+The single-engine helicopters are often used for corporate purposes.

 More to come.